-Mirvac has adopted, and is fully compliant with, Recommendation 1.5 of the Recommendations.
-Mirvac's Diversity & Inclusion Policy can be found on the website at: www.mirvac.com/about/corporate-governance.
-Mirvac continues to demonstrate its ongoing commitment to diversity by developing targeted initiatives that support Mirvac's Diversity & Inclusion Policy.
-Mirvac's Diversity and Inclusion vision is to "build a diverse team and inclusive culture that values the diversity of perspectives and enables our people to: safely contribute; realise their potential; respond to our stakeholders' needs; and provide Mirvac with a competitive advantage".
+Mirvac has adopted, and is fully compliant with, Recommendation 1.5 of the 3rd Edition Recommendations.
+A copy of the Diversity & Inclusion Policy can be found on Mirvac's website at: www.mirvac.com/about/corporate-governance

-This vision will be delivered through four key focus areas:
+Mirvac's Diversity & Inclusion vision is to "build a diverse team and inclusive culture that values the diversity of perspectives and enables our people to safely contribute; realise their potential; respond to our stakeholders' needs; and provide Mirvac with a competitive advantage".
+To achieve this vision, Mirvac has a Diversity & Inclusion strategy comprising four key focus areas:

-Initiative Outcome Diversity of thought A culture that honours the individual and supports diversity of thought will underpin innovation and our capacity to identify and adapt to change.
+Focus area Outcome Diversity of thought A culture that honours the individual and supports diversity of thought will underpin innovation and our capacity to identify and adapt to change.
 Inclusive culture Foster a safe and respectful environment that seeks, cultivates and leverages the views of a demographically diverse workforce, by reflecting inclusion in our values and building inclusive leadership.
 Flexibility Develop innovative approaches to work arrangements that enable our employees to achieve better work/life quality and differentiate Mirvac in the battle for talent.
 Gender balance Continue our initiatives to reduce bias and provide equal opportunity for females to contribute and progress their careers at Mirvac.
 Drive participation in industry advocacy to improve gender representation within the broader property sector.